dylan-chong/engr201-assignments/Final Report.md

 party can be elected for false reasons, not for their true ability to run a country.
 True information about a party can easily be discredited by creating new false information.
 This makes it harder for citizens to make and accurate decision about who to vote for in an election.
+It is also malicious because, as described later in this report, fake news can incite hateful behaviour.

 #### - How Censorship Could Help